CamiloGTR/awesome-software-for-students/README.md

 * [Syncthing](https://syncthing.net/) - An open-source peer-to-peer file synchronization.
 * [Wetransfer](https://wetransfer.com/) ⭐- Webpage to share files up to 2GB.
 * [Openload](https://openload.co/) - Similar to Wetransfer the maximum file size is limited to 1 GB.
 The streamable files are deleted after 60 days inactivity (non streamable files after 30 days of inactivity)
-* [DBREE](https://dbr.ee/) ⭐ - Another option to share any type of files up to 500MB.
+* [Firefox Send](https://send.firefox.com/) ⭐ - Encrypt and send files with a link that automatically expires to ensure your important documents don’t stay online forever.
+If  you sign in, you can send files up to 2.5GB.
 * [FilePizza](https://file.pizza/) ⭐- Peer-to-peer file transfers but in your browser.
 No limitations of file sizes as it is peer-to-peer.
 * [OnionShare 2](https://onionshare.org/) - An open source tool that lets you securely and anonymously share a file of any size via the Tor network.
 Keep in mind that the recipient doesn't need OnionShare, just the Tor Browser to download the file.
+* [swisstransfer](https://www.swisstransfer.com/en) - Services from Switzerland.
+You can send up to 25 GB (no registration required) and keep your transfers for up to 30 d.

 (*): If your school/college provides you with an educational account (@nameofmyschool.com) to have unlimited storage in Google Drive or 1TB in Onedrive keep in mind that the account could be deleted if you drop out/graduate.